JohnathanOneal/betkeeper/README.md

 **Analytics Dashboard for ESPN Fantasy Betting**

-BetKeeper is a Python-based analytics tool that fetches your ESPN fantasy betting picks and generates comprehensive visualizations and insights to help you understand your betting performance and optimize your strategy.
+BetKeeper is a Python-based analytics tool that fetches your ESPN fantasy pick'em picks and runs simluations as if you had placed a bet on those picks with different bandkroll strategies.
+Includes comprehensive visualizations and insights to help you understand your hyopthetical performance and optimize your strategy.

 ![Dashboard Preview](https://img.shields.io/badge/Python-3.7+-blue.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)